 “Part of getting hired is proving that you will be an asset to the company,” she said.
 “Just having a certain skill set doesn’t always nail this for a hiring manager, but when you can articulate how you will make a difference,” you’ll capture their attention for sure.

-Editor’s Note: A previous verison of this article mispelled the name of Tiffani Murray.
+Editor’s Note: A previous version of this article misspelled the name of Tiffani Murray.

 - 7 things in your diet that could be sabotaging your sleep

 - This is what determines whether or not most people will become successful in life